Skip to Main Content

 Audio Recording

-You may find that for scenes that take place outdoors or very specific environments your recording doesn't feel like it's embedded in the scene when recording in a Studio.
+You may find that for scenes that take place outdoors or very specific environments your recording doesn't feel like it's embedded in the scene when recording in a studio.
 Using a field recorder to record in other environments may help create a distinctive quality/texture that's more resonant with your scene or intentions.
-For help with this, please contact Kim Forero in the DDS.
+Tisch Library circulates a variety of media equipment, e.g. microphones, at the front desk.
+For this assignment we recommend the USB microphones.
+For help with this, please contact Kim Forero-Arnías in the DDS.

 Back to top